paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

 The Social Security Act, referred to in subsec. (g)(2)(B) to (E), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Title II and parts A and B of title XVIII of the Social Security Act are classified generally to subchapter II (§ 401 et seq.) and parts A (§ 1395c et seq.) and B (§ 1395j et seq.) of subchapter XVIII, respectively, of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
+2024—Subsec. (g)(1).
+Pub.
+L. 118–159 amended par.
+(1) generally.
+Prior to amendment, par.
+(1) read as follows: “Except as provided in paragraph (2) of this subsection, any amount of penalty or assessment collected under this chapter shall be deposited as miscellaneous receipts in the Treasury of the United States.”

 1992—Subsec. (e).
 Pub.
 L. 102–572 substituted “United States Court of Federal Claims” for “United States Claims Court”.

 #### Effective Date of 1992 Amendment